Quasolaris/NewPipePlaylistExtractor/README.md

 This is an error due to YouTube changing stuff, either to update or simply to attack Pytube, NewPipe and other clients/downloader.
 See https://github.com/pytube/pytube/issues/1499#issuecomment-1473022893 for the issue and the fix.

 1. First: Check if Pytube has an update, maybe the Pytube team already fixed it.
 If no update was published or the error still persists, follow these steps:
-2. Go to the pytube package folder (normaly: \~/.local/lib/python3.9/site-packages/pytube or use `pip list -v` to find it if that doesn't work)
+2. Go to the pytube package folder (normally: \~/.local/lib/python3.9/site-packages/pytube or use `pip list -v` to find it if that doesn't work).
 3. Modify {path to pip packages}/pytube/cipher.py: